-Food passes down the oesophagus into the rumen, where it sits and becomes mixed with microbes.
-An expansion of the chest produces a vacuum in the upper rumen and allows some of the plant material to be sucked back up into the oesophagus, where peristaltic movements force a clump of cud (called a bolus) up into the mouth.
-When in the mouth, the bolus is pressed against the roof by the tongue and excess water is swallowed before chewing recommences.
+The reticulorumen can be thought equivalent to the incisors; it allows regurgitation so food can be broken down into smaller fragments.
+Initially, plant material makes its way into these chambers where it is moistened and mixed with fermenting microorganisms - the result is a partially digested paste (cud).
+An expansion of the chest produces a vacuum in the upper rumen that causes some of the cud to be sucked back up into the oesophagus.
+A reverse peristaltic wave then pushes the clump of cud, or bolus, up the oesophagus into the mouth where it's mixed with more saliva and chewed again, before being re-swallowed.
+This process is known as chewing the cud, or simply cudding, and is done while the animal is resting.
 In his 2007 book Deer Watch, Richard Prior notes that cud chewing seems to be a relaxing activity for deer; they lie with eyes half-closed and a slight hiccup and ripple in the throat signals the re-arrival of a ball of food.

-The grinding process serves to increase the surface area of the plant material available for the microbes in the rumen to work on, while the act of chewing stimulates saliva that acts as a buffer to the acid in the rumen (which must be kept within fairly tight limits of pH).
+The primary function of the rumen is one of fermentation and particulate breakdown.
+Indeed, the rumination process serves to further breakdown the food particle size, increasing the surface area available for the microbes in the rumen to work on, while the act of chewing stimulates saliva that acts as a buffer to the acid in the rumen (which must be kept within fairly tight limits of pH).
 At the same time, microorganisms are regurgitated with the cud and so become more thoroughly mixed with the digesta as it's chewed.
 The process of chewing the cud also increases the effective length of the digestive tract, meaning that the microbes have longer to breakdown the plant material.
-Despite all this, overall, very little actual digestion takes place in the rumen (it is primarily a holding tank), although a reasonable amount of fatty acids are liberated from the food here; some authorities estimate that as much as 40% of the deer's energy may be obtained by absorption of fatty acids and sugars from the fermentation of cellulose through the rumen wall.
+Overall, very little actual digestion takes place in the rumen, although a reasonable amount of fatty acids are liberated from the food here; some authorities estimate that as much as 40% of the deer's energy may be obtained by absorption of fatty acids and sugars from the fermentation of cellulose through the rumen wall.

 The majority of saccharides, amino acids and peptides in the abomasum are taken up by the microorganisms doing all the work in the rumen and put towards their growth and multiplication.
-As the microbial population grows, some invariably get washed out of the reticulorumen with the chyme, where they're killed by the abrupt change in acidity and are digested—it is estimated that up to 90% of the animal’s amino acids are obtained in this way.
+As the microbial population grows, some invariably get washed out of the reticulorumen with the chyme, where they're killed by the abrupt change in acidity and are digested—it is estimated that up to 90% of a ruminant's amino acids are obtained in this way.
 The digestion of microbes is also an important source of glucose in starch-poor diets.
-Consequentially, deer are sometimes said to ‘farm’ microorganisms, obtaining their essential amino acids by digesting them as they leave the reticulorumen.
-The food finally passes out of the stomach and into the small, and then large, intestine where further digestion and absorption takes place.
+Consequentially, deer are sometimes said to “farm” microorganisms, obtaining their essential amino acids by digesting them as they leave the reticulorumen.
+From the abomasum, the food eventually progresses to the small intestine where nutrients are absorbed.
+The cecum provides additional fermentation and absorption.

 Why do deer need such an elaborate digestive system?
 Well, unsurprisingly, the answer lies in the type of food they eat: plant material.
 No mammals are able to efficiently break down plant matter; we don't have the correct enzymes for the job.
-Consequently, when we eat fruit and vegetables, all we can get out are ‘goodies’ in the liquid contents of the cell.
-Unfortunately, this represents only about 20% of the total energy contained in the material because most is bound within the fibrous cell wall.
+Consequently, when we eat fruit and vegetables we only get the nutriment in the liquid contents of the cell, which represents only about 20% of the total energy contained in the material, because most is bound within the fibrous cell wall.
 The cell wall of plants consists of four main compounds: cellulose; hemicellulose; lignin; and pectin.
-To get at this energy (proteins, fats and sugars), we need to be able to break down both the tissue itself and these four organic polymers that make it up.
-The problem is that, while the tissue itself can be broken down fairly effectively by chewing, the polymers are ‘tough’ and not at all easy to digest.
+To get at this energy (i.e., proteins, fats and sugars), both the tissue itself and these four organic polymers that make it up must be broken down, but while the tissue itself can be broken down fairly effectively by chewing, the polymers are tough and resistant to digestion.

-As we have seen, deer and other ruminants maintain populations of microorganisms in their stomachs, which can breakdown the cellulose and other structural compounds to release fatty acids, amino acids, peptides, sugars and various simple nitrogenous compounds (e.g. ammonia) that the deer can absorb and use for energy.
-Using microbes in this way is referred to as syntrophism.
-This syntrophic arrangement with the bacteria and protozoa make ruminants some of the most effective animals on the planet at converting the polysaccharides (long-chained sugars) in grass to protein (meat).
-So effective is the process that ruminants can access between 50% and 60% of the total energy contained within the plant material.
+The populations of microorganisms in the stomachs of ruminants can breakdown the cellulose and other structural compounds to release fatty acids, amino acids, peptides, sugars and various simple nitrogenous compounds (e.g., ammonia) that their host can absorb and use for energy.
+Using microbes in this way is referred to as syntrophism, and this “arrangement” with the bacteria and protozoa make ruminants some of the most effective animals on the planet at converting the polysaccharides (long-chained sugars) in grass to protein (meat).
+So effective is the process, in fact, that ruminants can access between 50% and 60% of the total energy contained within the plant material.

 The process of rumination is certainly a good way of utilising the energy available in the structural tissue of plants; but it's not without its disadvantages.
-Efficient utilisation of cellulose takes time; to get access to 60% of the bound-up sugars may take up to 80 hours, which means the animal must feed almost constantly and is therefore often forced to accept low quality forage.
-High quality browse/graze is likely to be patchy, its availability varying seasonally, and with digestion times of this length the animal can’t afford to spend the time searching for it.
-Deer typically have small rumens, which allows for faster digestive throughput, meaning they can feed less often and spend more time searching out good quality food, but at the price of a less efficient digestion of cellulose.
+Efficient utilisation of cellulose takes time; to get access to 60% of the bound-up sugars may take up to 80 hours, which means a considerable amount of time must be devoted to feeding and may necessitate acceptance of low quality forage.
+High quality browse/graze can be geographically and seasonally patchy, and the longer the digestion time the less selective the animal can be, or the more restrictive a species' habitat requirements are.
+Deer typically have small rumens, which allows for faster digestive throughput, meaning they can feed less often and spend more time searching out good quality food, but the trade-off is less efficient digestion of cellulose.